And I'd say the media can barely keep its pants up.

 And there hasn't been that chance.

-Because students are rejecting the healthy menu changes brought on by the first lady, Muchell Obama, and her federal lunch regulations.
+Okay, we had this as our morning update today, but here are here, in case you missed it, screw officials in Carmel Clay, Indiana, said that they lost $300,000 last scruel year because students are rejecting the healthy menu changes brought on by the first lady, Muchel Obama, and her federal lunch regulations.

-I've had a lot of complaints, especially with the little guys said to Linda Wyerman, a food service director for North White School Corporation.
+I've had a lot of complaints, especially with the little guys, said Linda Weierman, a food service director for North White School Corporation.

-They got a they get a three-quarters cup of vegetables, but if it's something you don't like, it goes down to garbage disposal.
+They get a three-quarters cup of vegetables, but if it's something they don't like, it goes down to garbage disposal.

-Amy Anderson, the food service director for the school district, said the rules made her feel less like an educator, more like a food cop.
+Amy Anderson, the food service director for the Scruel District, said the rules made her feel less like an educator, more like a food cop.

 The changes have even made her consider retiring early.

-Why do they need these people with Muchell running the show?
+Why do they need these people with Muchel running the show?

 Look at all these food directors they've got.